finite-element/finite-element-course/doc/source/9_mixed_problems.rst

     2. Make the consequential changes to :class:`~fe_utils.function_spaces.Function` to enable values to be interpolated into vector-valued functions, and to create quiver plots.
-    3. Assemble and solve the required mixed system.
+    3. Assemble and solve the required mixed system for your chosen manufactured solution to the Stokes equation.
     4. Compute the `L^2` error of the mixed solution from the analytic solution.

     A convergence test for your code is provided in ``test/test_13_mastery_convergence.py``.
 In order to be compatible with this code, your implementation of
     :func:`~fe_utils.solvers.mastery.solve_mastery` should return its results
     as a tuple of the form :data:`(u, p), error`.
-This is a slight change from the comment in the code which takes into account that the problem is mixed.
-    The obvious consequential change will be needed at the end of :mod:`fe_utils.solvers.mastery`.